Bottle Rocket: Plot

-Dignan discovers a dilapidated but functional Alfa Romeo Spider, and he and Anthony continue with the 75-year plan.
-The car breaks down eventually and Anthony reveals that the envelope Dignan gave to Inez contained the rest of their cash.
-They have a confrontation and go their separate ways.
+Dignan discovers an Alfa Romeo Spider, and he and Anthony continue with the plan.
+The car breaks down and Anthony reveals that the envelope Dignan gave to Inez contained their cash.
+They have a confrontation and part ways.

-Narrating a letter to his sister, Anthony says he and Bob have settled into a routine back at home that is keeping him busy.
-Dignan, who has joined Mr. Henry's gang, tracks Anthony down and they reconcile.
-Dignan invites him to a heist with Mr. Henry which he accepts on the condition that Bob is allowed in too.
+Sometime later, Dignan, who has joined Mr. Henry's gang, tracks Anthony down and they reconcile.
+Dignan invites him to a heist with Mr. Henry which he accepts on the condition that Bob is allowed in as well.

-The trio meet the eccentric Mr. Henry and plan to rob a safe at a cold storage facility.
-He becomes a role model for them, standing up to Bob's abusive brother and tutoring Dignan on success.
-He invites the trio to a party at his house, and visits the group at the Mapplethorpes', which he compliments.
-Anthony learns of Inez's love for him and contacts her via phone.
+The four of them plan to rob a safe at a cold storage facility.
+Mr. Henry becomes a role model for the others, standing up to Bob's abusive brother and tutoring Dignan on success.
+He invites the trio to a party, and visits them at the Mapplethorpes' house.
+Anthony learns of Inez's love for him and calls her.
 Her English has improved and they rekindle their relationship.

 The group conducts their heist at the cold storage facility with Applejack and Kumar, accomplices from Mr. Henry's landscaping company.
-The plan quickly falls apart with Kumar unable to crack the safe, and Bob accidentally firing his gun, which in turn triggers a cardiac event in Applejack.
+The plan falls apart, with Kumar unable to crack the safe, and Bob accidentally firing his gun, which in turn triggers a cardiac event in Applejack.

-As the police arrive, Dignan has locked himself out of the escape van and is arrested and brutalized by police.
-At the same time as the crew are doing their heist, Mr. Henry loads furniture from Bob's into a truck.
-Later, Anthony and Bob visit Dignan in prison and tell him about Mr. Henry robbing Bob's house.
+As the police arrive, Dignan locks himself out of the escape van and is arrested and brutalized by police.
+While the crew are doing their heist, Mr. Henry loads furniture from Bob's home into a truck.
+Anthony and Bob later visit Dignan in prison and tell him about Mr. Henry robbing Bob.

-While Bob and Anthony are saying their goodbyes, Dignan begins rattling off an escape plan and tells his friends to get into position for a get-away.
+While Bob and Anthony say goodbye, Dignan begins rattling off an escape plan and tells his friends to get into position for a getaway.
 After a tense moment, the two realize Dignan is joking.
 Dignan says to Anthony, "Isn't it funny that you used to be in the nuthouse and now I'm in jail?" as he walks back into the prison.